CharlieGo19/devops-notes/aws-sa-ass-learning/README.md

 ## S3 Object Lock

-    Object Lock can only be enabled on new and existing buckets, object lock requires versioning to be enabled and it is not retroactive unless specified.
+    Object Locks can be enabled on new and existing buckets, object lock requires versioning to be enabled and it is not retroactive unless specified.
 It follows a Write-Once-Read-Many (WORM) design pattern, i.e. No Delete and No Overwrite.
 It's worth noting that individual versions are locked.
 There are two types of locks:

         Retention: